-From the Cloister, continue in the refectory and up the stairs you reach the chapter hall and the library.
+From the Cloister, continue through the refectory and up the stairs until you reach the chapter hall and the library.
 The book heritage of the monks of Monte Oliveto Maggiore includes rare manuscripts and a version of the Divine Comedy translated into Latin verses by Father Matteo Ronto.

 WINE CELLAR AND TYPICAL PRODUCTS

 Before leaving the Abbey we recommend a visit to the cellar under the cloister where you can taste the wine of the monks.
 In the upper courtyard next to the church you will also find a souvenir shop where you can buy typical products of the Abbey farm.